externref/space/docs/getting-started.md

+---
+description: Setting up and getting started with the database
+---

 The database is only available as a python package as of now, that can be downloaded from Github.

 ### Requirements